rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### UAA Server

-Standalone OAuth2 server (https://github.com/cloudfoundry/uaa).
-Its primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of Cloud Foundry users.
+Standalone OAuth 2.0 server (https://github.com/cloudfoundry/uaa).
+Its primary role is as an OAuth 2.0 provider, issuing tokens for client applications to use when they act on behalf of Cloud Foundry users.
 It can also authenticate users with their Cloud Foundry credentials, and can act as an SSO service using those credentials.
-It has endpoints for managing user accounts and for registering OAuth2 clients, as well as various other management functions
+It has endpoints for managing user accounts and for registering OAuth 2.0 clients, as well as various other management functions

 **Important note**: UAA can use an external database such PostgreSQL or MySQL.
 For the demonstration purposes of this tutorial, the internal database is sufficient.